Prepare for the future

 A proactive approach

-A comprehensive long-term financial plan provides a roadmap to help you accomplish priorities over the next several years.
-A long-term plan typically includes 2 to 3 years of historical data to help identify trends and determine current financial position and 3 to 5 years of projections.
+A comprehensive long-term financial plan provides a road map to help you accomplish priorities over the next several years.
+A financial planning strategy and plan typically includes 2 to 3 years of historical data to help identify trends and determine current financial position and 3 to 5 years of projections.
 Key elements of the plan may include maintaining or changing current services levels, identifying potential new revenue sources, effects of circuit breaker tax credits and potential cost savings.
 Capital project planning is often a component of a comprehensive plan to help prioritize investments.
 This helps to ensure key assets are repaired and replaced as necessary before an emergency occurs.

 Some of the benefits of long-term financial and capital planning include: